In this section, you'll attach a pipette to your OT-2.

 - While holding the pipette down, tighten the 3 screws.

-You'll need to use this leveling block shipped with your pipette.
+You'll need to use the Calibration Block shipped with your pipette.

 You might have trouble leveling the pipette perfectly.
-There might not be enough wiggle room to get all 8 channels to touch the surface at once.
-Or, the pipette might spring back a little bit when you tighten the 3 screws.
+You might not be able to wiggle it quite far enough to get all 8 channels to touch the surface at once.
+Or, even if you can, the pipette might spring back a little bit after you tighten the 3 screws.

 If the difference between channels is less than 0.15 mm, it's level enough.
 (0.15 mm is the thickness of between one and two sheets of typical printer paper.)
 If it's more than 0.15 mm, and you're unable to correct it, your OT-2 might need more adjustment.
 Contact Opentrons Support for help.

-You've attached a pipette to your OT-2!
-Select Exit pipette setup to move on.
-You can come back to this process at any time to add, remove, or swap pipettes.
+You can come back to this page in the Opentrons App any time to add, remove, or swap pipettes.

-If you have a second pipette, you'll need to repeat this process for that one, too.
+If you have a second pipette, you'll need to repeat this process for that one, too, with the other mount.